elastic/apm/specs/agents/log-streaming.md

 For the `event.dataset` field, the `${service.name}.apm-agent` value should be used to allow keeping application logs and agent logs separate if needed.

+Unlike the application logs written with ecs-logging, the `service.name` value for agent logs will always be the one set at agent level.